DimaChaichan/LAizypainter/README.md

 In debug mode you can view the last prompt sent. \
 To activate the debug mode open the panel menu \
 ![debugmode.png](assets%2Fdebugmode.png)

-### Known Issues

-On every "redraw" the scrollbar jumps to the Top.
-Current there is no way to fix this, UXP not supported Scroll Events. \
-Please make the window size bigger to avoid this.